 I thought I had brought WAY too many diapers.
 You never know how long you could get stranded and your toddler may have more diapers than they would on a “normal” day.
 We had 3 messy diapers while traveling.
 Factor in wet diapers too and we went through 5 diaper changes which is way more than I expected (in 4 hours!)!
 If you do run out the little airport stores sell them but at a hefty price.

 The diaper bag I used to travel with was not great for a long stay at the airport.
 Make sure to have a backpack instead of an over the shoulder or hand-held.
 You want to be able to be hands free so that you can grab your little at a moment’s notice and be comfortable.
-I picked up a cheap back pack for our return trip and it made life much easier!
+A back pack style diaper bag (like this one) would work well, it even had hooks to hang on the stroller as well.

 Pack some good snacks for you and your little companion.
 Airport snacks are expensive so you can save money here by bringing extra of foods you know your child will eat.